 Employment-based green cards also follow a preference system, which includes categories such as:

 • EB-1: For priority workers like multinational executives or individuals with extraordinary ability.
-These green cards typically have a faster processing time, usually eight months to 2 years.
+These green cards typically have a faster processing time, usually ranging from eight months to two years.

 • EB-2: For individuals with advanced degrees or exceptional ability.
-This process can take 18 months or longer, depending on the applicant’s country and labor certification.
+This process can take 18 months or longer, depending on the applicant’s country of origin and the required labor certification.

 • EB-3: For skilled workers and professionals.
-The timeline for this category is longer, often one to three years, with even more delays for applicants from countries like India and China.
+The timeline for this category is typically longer, ranging from one to three years, with additional delays for applicants from countries such as India and China.

 In many cases, employment-based applicants must first complete the permanent labor certification process, which can take a year or more on its own.